Can’t find what you’re looking for?

 *entitled to experience appropriate risk and challenge

-*entitled to develop positive relationships with themselves and other people
+*encouraged to develop positive relationships with themselves and other people

-*entitled to develop a strong, positive relationship with their natural world
+*to develop a strong, positive relationship with their natural world

 The Forest School ethos at Emmaus is underpinned by the following six guiding principles, agreed by the UK Forest School Community (2012).

 This ethos creates a learning communities where deep-level learning and progression are the norm: